Skip to content

 • Hand wash only

-The Okuma 195 is a Kiritsuke-style Santoku with an AUS-10 steel blade and pointed tip.
-Ideal for butchering and detailed cutting, this knife offers sharpness and robustness .
+The Okuma 195 is a Kiritsuke Santoku with an AUS-10 steel blade and a pointed tip — ideal for detailed cutting and light butchering work alongside everyday Santoku tasks.

 • Incredibly sharp